DZGoldman/Github-Data/readme.md

 ### Functionality
-- **Saving User Data**: A CSV file of github users can be uploaded via a CSV file; the app will find each user's skills (programming languages) and save the data into the database.
+- **Saving User Data**: A CSV file of github users can be uploaded via a CSV file; the app will find each user's skills from using Github's API and save the data into the database.
 The CSV file should have this basic structure:

 (*link file here*)